lfit/releng-global-jjb/docs/jjb/lf-macros.rst

-This macro will fetch all patches provided via comment trigger and will create a list of projects from those patches via environment variable called DEPENDENCY_BUILD_ORDER which can be used if necessary to build projects in the specified order.
-The order is determined by first patch instance for a project in the patch list.
+This macro will fetch all patches provided via comment trigger and will create a list of projects from those patches via environment variable called ``DEPENDENCY_BUILD_ORDER`` to build projects in the specified order.
+Order calculated by the first patch instance for a project in the patch list.

 lf-license-check
 ----------------